exitus1/Video-Scripts/website.md

 ## Explore More / Proposals

-Decred’s proposal platform is the decision making force behind the Decred DAO.
+Decred's proposal platform is the decision making force behind the Decred DAO.
 Anyone can submit a proposal to build and get funding from the treasury.
 All proposals are time-anchored, censorship resistant, and must be approved by stakeholders.

 ## Explore More / DAO